Why stacking 7 tools costs more than an integrated solution

 - Only one annual renewal to manage

-- A single commercial negotiation
+- Unique commercial negotiation

 - Immediate administrative simplification

-One training for the entire team
+A single training course for the whole team

 - Single learning curve